dak180/oxidizer/flam3/README.txt

 envar           default         meaning
 =====           =======         =======
-prefix          ""              prefix names of output files with this string. begin           j               time of first frame to render (j=first time in input file) (animate only) end             n-1             time of last frame to render (n=last time specified in the input file) (animate only) time            NA              time of first and last frame (ie do one frame) (animate only)
+prefix          (empty)         prefix names of output files with this string. begin           j               time of first frame to render (j=first time in input file) (animate only) end             n-1             time of last frame to render (n=last time specified in the input file) (animate only) time            NA              time of first and last frame (ie do one frame) (animate only)